51Degrees/documentation/src/devicedetection/features/useragentclienthints/overview.md

 User Agent Client Hints (UA-CH) are part of a Google proposal to replace the existing User-Agent HTTP header.

-This page gives an overview of UA-CH detection in our API and guidance in navigating our documentation around UA-CH.
+This page gives an overview of UA-CH detection in our API and guidance on which of several possible mechanisms to use based on your use-case.

 This topic has the following sub pages: